Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 manually manage the optimization process.

 This is only recommended for experts who need ultimate flexibility.
-Lightning will handle only acceleration, precision and strategy logic.
+Lightning will handle only accelerator, precision and strategy logic.
 The users are left with ``optimizer.zero_grad()``, gradient accumulation, model toggling, etc..

 To manually optimize, do the following: